SAP-archive/cloud-cf-furnitureshop-documentation/Exercise-12-Blue-Green-Deployment-of-Comments-and-Ratings/README.md

     This is the app that Mary is currently using.
 You can see that the changes we deployed are not available on the currently active version (Blue version).

+    To check if your comments are still being tweeted, please head over to the [Twitter handle](https://twitter.com/sapfurnishop)

 1. Now that we have verified that our Green version is working fine, we will make it the active version.
 In your CLI tool enter the command, that you noted in Step 6, to resume Blue Green deployment.

     ```